salewis38/palm/README.md

 * a simple sequencer for load management, based on time, temperature, battery charge and CO2/kWh

 UPDATE 29/Jul/2022
 New file palm_soc.py contains only the code to calculate the optimal SoC for overnight (ac) charging of GivEnergy battery.
-To use this, you will need to download palm_soc.py and settings.py and add your own solcat API, plant and login details to settings.py.
+To use this, you will need to download palm_soc.py and settings.py and add your own Solcast API, plant and login details to settings.py.

 Use the command "palm_soc.py -t" for test, drop the "-t" argument for the target value to be written to the GivEnergy server

-The "conservativeness" of the forecast seems to work for me. can be altered by changing the parameters for the final ge_compute_soc command in palm_soc.py
+The conservativeness of the forecast works for me.
+It can be altered by changing the parameters for the final ge_compute_soc command in palm_soc.py

 For full functionality, use palm.py with the additional server data in settings.py for PVOutput.org, etc.